CPSC-1517/Take-Home-Exercises-Sep-2024/Exercise1/README.md

 # OOP Training

-> This is the first of a set of exercises that follow the evolution of a program to manage Books in a projects.
+> This is the first of a set of exercises that follow the evolution of a program to manage Books.
 This set is cumulative and will build upon previous exercises.

 ## Overview

-Your task is to generate a set of simple data types to represent the primary objects for managing Books in a  projects.
+Your task is to generate a set of simple data types to represent the primary objects for managing Books.

-For this exercise, place all the required property data types in the namespace `BookSystem` and ensure that they are `public`.
+For this exercise, place all the required data types in the namespace `BookSystem` and ensure that they are `public`.
 Create your project as a **class library** (.NET Core 8).
 You have been supplied a Unit Tests project that will inform you if your work will meet specifications. **Ensure you follow the given class diagrams for the Unit Tests to work.**

 ### General Validation Rules

 All validation is to be performed by throwing exceptions.
 Here are some general requirements.

+- Use `ArgumentException()` for parameter value errors.
 - Exceptions must have meaningful error messages with keywords (ex: positive, minimum).
-- Use `ArgumentException()` for parameter value errors.
 - Error messages must include details about the limits for acceptable values.
 - All string information must contain text unless explicitly stated as optional.
 Null, empty, and plain white-space text is not allowed.
 Sanitize your strings by trimming the leading and trailing whitespace.

 ### Unit Testing Code

-Unit testing code has been provided for you and can be located in the zip file in this folder.
+Unit testing code has been provided for you and can be located in the zip file in this specifications folder.
 The zip file is called: `BooksUnitTestEx1.zip`.
-Download the file; unzip the file; move the `BooksUnitTestEx1` folder to your solution; add the unit test project reference to your solution.
+Download the file; unzip the file; move the `BooksUnitTestEx1` folder to your solution; add the unit test project to your solution.
 Depending on any additional instructions from your instructor, you may need to update the project reference dependency and using statements.

 ### The `Author`